alvayliu/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-This repository contains several smaller projects and tutorials that I've created for fun about different types of time series analysis in R or Python.
+This repository contains several smaller projects and tutorials that I've created for fun about time series analysis in R.
 The projects are listed below.

 ## Fitting Data to an Seasonal ARIMA Process in R